mmc-group/inverse-designed-surface-curvatures/README.md

 # Inverse designing surface curvatures by deep learning

-Implementation of machine learning framework for "**Inverse designing Surface Curvatures by Deep Learning**" (doi-to-be-inserted) as described in the following publication.
+Code and data of the machine learning framework described in the publication "**Inverse designing Surface Curvatures by Deep Learning**", _Advanced Intelligent Systems_, 2300789 (2024).

 ## Citation

 If you use this code, please cite the following publication:
-Y. Guo, S. Sharma, and S. Kumar, **Inverse designing Surface Curvatures by Deep Learning**, _Advanced Intelligent Systems, TBD_, 2024."
-DOI: TBD.
+Y. Guo, S. Sharma, and S. Kumar, **Inverse designing Surface Curvatures by Deep Learning**, _Advanced Intelligent Systems_, 2300789 (2024).
+DOI: https://doi.org/10.1002/aisy.202300789

 ## Installation requirements